Conditions › Psoriasis

 Psoriasis Diagnosis and Treatment in London

 Psoriasis is a long-term inflammatory skin condition that causes thickened, scaly, and inflamed patches on the skin.
-It can range from mild, occasional flare-ups to severe, persistent disease affecting quality of life.
-At Skinhorizon Clinic London, our dermatologists provide expert diagnosis and a full range of modern treatments to help control symptoms and improve skin health.
+It can range from mild, occasional flare-ups to more persistent disease affecting comfort, confidence, and quality of life.
+At Skinhorizon Clinic London, we provide specialist assessment and modern care pathways — including consultant-led psoriasis treatment tailored to severity, site (scalp, nails, face, body), and long-term control.

 Call Us Book Consultation